 Mark Trencher is the founder of Nishma Research, which conducts research in the Orthodox Jewish community – both communal and organizational studies.
 A majority of its work is done on a pro bono basis.

-He is a musmach of the Rabbi Jacob Joseph School, a past day school teacher, and chaired the rabbinic committee of his shul.
+He is a musmach of the Rabbi Jacob Joseph Rabbinical Seminary, a past president of an Orthodox shul, day school and kashrut organization, and is on the Board of Directors of the National Coucil of Young Israel.
 Professionally, he was a business executive for 40+ years who headed the research departments at two Fortune 200 financial firms; and has taught undergraduate and graduate business statistics courses at three universities.

 Nishma Research’s value proposition is specifically designed for Jewish organizations, and is three-fold:

 • We conduct top-quality quantitative and qualitative research, drawing upon and implementing the best practices in today’s research world.

 • We understand the Jewish community, a result of our broad communal involvement.

 • We are a labor of love, offering a service to our community.
 We offer extremely competitive prices ... and do most of our work pro bono.